martinhell79/Shooter/README.md

 You can customize the game by modifying the following settings:

 - In `constants.py` you can modify size and speed of objects if you are not happy with the defaults.
+You can also define the object images that you want to shoot.
+For best result, use transparent background and possibly use different images for left and right flying objects.
 - If no name/email is entered, Anonymous will be used instead.
-In `constants.py` there is a varaible `MAX_PLAYS_PER_EMAIL` that is used to limit the number of plays for a unique email.
+In `constants.py` there is a variable `MAX_PLAYS_PER_EMAIL` that is used to limit the number of plays for a unique email.
 This variable does not apply to anonymous play.
 - If you want to change which screen the game is started on, you can change the variable `chosen_screen` in `game_setup.py`.
 0 is default but you can change it to 1 or 2 depending on which screen you want to run it on.
 However, note that if you use a lightgun, that might calibrate on the primary screen so it would then be better to change the primary screen on your computer's settings and keep the `chosen_screen = 0` value.

 ## Highscores